José Tolentino de Mendonça: At the service of culture

+Under the leadership of Cardinal Tolentino de Mendonça, as part of the 50th anniversary of the inauguration of the Modern Art Collection of the Vatican Museums, the Dicastery of Culture and Education is the main organiser of a meeting between Pope Francis and some two hundred representatives of the cultural world, artists, writers, composers, musicians, actors, architects, etc. from all over the world.
+This event, the first since 2009, when José Tolentino de Mendonça took part, takes place on 23 June 2023 in the Sistine Chapel.
+The participants include Ken Loach, Anish Kapoor, Andres Serrano and many others.

+Cardinal José Tolentino de Mendonça is the commissioner of the Vatican pavilion at the 60th Venice Biennale (20.04.2024-24.11.2024).
+The pavilion is being held in La Giudecca women's prison, which is still in operation.
+Eighty inmates are serving long sentences there, and some of them have agreed to guide visitors on their way to La Giudecca.
+Pope Francis, the first pope to visit the Venice Biennale, visits the pavilion on 28 April.

 De Mendonça has published numerous collections of essays, spiritual writings, poems and sermons under the name José Tolentino Mendonça.
 This work addresses the major themes of the Christian canon by placing them in dialogue with life.
 The relationship between Christianity and culture is at the heart of his writings.
 As a theologian and religious thinker, he has sought to discover spiritual life in places which have not always been looked at, and he has striven to encourage the Church to be more relevant and more engaged there.
 His books have been great successes in Portugal and are increasingly translated and published abroad.
 He has received numerous literary prizes and awards.

 Bishop and cardinal

 At the end of June 2018, Pope Francis named de Mendonça Vatican archivist and Librarian of the Holy Roman Church as of 1 September and appointed him titular archbishop of Suava.
 On 28 July, Archbishop Manuel Clemente, Cardinal Patriarch of Lisbon, consecrated him a bishop assisted by Cardinal António Marto, Bishop of Leiria-Fátima, and Teodoro de Faria, Bishop Emeritus of Funchal who had ordained him a priest in July 1990.

-On 5 October 2019, Pope Francis made him a Cardinal Deacon and assigned him the church of Santi Domenico e Sisto in Rome.
+On 5 October 2019, Pope Francis made him a Cardinal-Deacon and assigned him the church of Santi Domenico e Sisto in Rome.
 He was made a member of the Pontifical Council for Culture on 21 February 2020.

 On 17 November 2020, Pope Francis appointed de Mendonça a member of the Congregation for the Evangelization of Peoples presided over by Cardinal Luis Antonio Tagle.

 On 30 April 2022, Pope Francis appointed de Mendonça a member of the Congregation for the Causes of Saints, presided over by Cardinal Marcello Semeraro.